 The Wyangala Dam is 30 miles upstream from Cowra in the Central West.
 It has a catchment of 3,200 square miles.
 Water from the dam, supplemented by the unregulated flow of the Belubula River, provides for domestic and stock purposes along the full length of the river (over 700 miles) and also for irrigation by land holders operating licensed pumps.
 The towns of Cowra, Forbes, Condobolin, Hillston and Booligal are supplied.
 Balance storages at Lake Cargelligo and at Lake Brewster conserve water during periods of high flow for release as required.
 Water from the Lachlan, diverted at Jemalong Weir, supplied the districts of Jemalong and Wylde's Plains, serving an area of 224,556 acres.
-Wyangala is now producing hydro-electric power.
 Proposals for future development include provision of a head storage on the Belubula River.

-The approximate total length of channels (including main canals) in New South Wales is 2,890 miles.
-The approximate length of drains and escape channels is 983 miles, and the approximate total length of pipe lines is 68 miles, making a grand total of 3,941 miles of channels and pipe lines, etc.
+The approximate total length of channels (including main canals) constructed by the Water Conservation and Irrigation Commission in New South Wales is 2,957 miles.
+The approximate length of drains and escape channels is 860 miles, and the total length of pipe lines is approximately 50 miles, making a grand total of 3,867 miles of channels and pipe lines, etc.

 (iii) Extent of Systems and Nature of Irrigated Culture.
-The following table shows the areas of the various irrigation systems and particulars of the areas under irrigated culture in New South Wales during 1955-56.
+The following table shows the areas of the various irrigation systems and particulars of the areas under irrigated culture in New South Wales during 1956-57.